brentmaxwell/LtAmp/LtAmpDotNet/Library/LtAmpDotNet.Lib.Tests/README.md

-﻿These tests currently require the amp to be connected to run.
+﻿These tests can be run both on the amp and on the MockHidDevice

-I am planning on mocking the amp class to create more unit test coverage.